 BOSS™ – Brillouin Optical Scanner System

-BOSS™ stands for Brillouin Optical Scattering System.
-It is a non-contact, confocal, high-resolution optical-scanning diagnostic platform targeted at identifying intrinsic biomechanical properties of transparent or opaque ocular tissues - such as the cornea, sclera or lens.
+BOSS™ stands for Brillouin Optical Scanner System.
+It is a non-contact, confocal, high-resolution optical-scanning diagnostic platform targeted at identifying intrinsic biomechanical properties of transparent or opaque ocular tissues, such as the cornea, sclera or lens.

 The undisturbed part of the interaction is elastic scattered light (green), which needs to be eliminated in order to reveal the much weaker inelastically scattered Brillouin components (blue and orange).
 This is done in a spectrometer, where the frequency shift component ∆vB is measured.
 The resulting frequency shift of the incident and the scattered light (e.g., laser beams) define the Brillouin spectrum, which directly relate to the longitudinal elastic modulus at the probed location in the tissue.

 Extending the Brillouin technique from point sampling light spectroscopy to a scanned imaging modality allows new possibilities for biomechanical imaging.
 BOSS™ makes use of this spontaneous Brillouin scattering effect by recording this frequency shift in dependence of its location.
 A technology that has proven challenging in the past due to the need of rapid spectrum acquisition, is now made available with BOSS™ for clinical use, and Intelon is poised to bring this in-vivo real-time biomechanical imaging methodology to eyecare practitioners around the world.

 * A "phonon" is a quantum of vibrational mechanical energy, just as a "photon" is a quantum of light energy.
 Acoustic phonons refer to in-phase vibration of neighboring atoms in a material.